-For its 115-year history, even as the popularity and profitability of collegiate athletics soared, the NCAA restricted what student athletes could receive in education-related benefits.
-A recent Supreme Court ruling may prove transformative as a step toward allowing college athletes to access the income that their labor produces.
+The NCAA has long restricted what student athletes could receive in education-related benefits.
+But a recent Supreme Court ruling may be a step toward allowing athletes to access the income that their labor produces.

 Income inequality is an aspect of economics that resonates with many Americans: It feels like the rich are getting richer, while the rest are having a hard time just getting by.
 What would income distribution look like today if incomes grew apace with the economy?